 - Block Center – We have wooden unit blocks, toy cars, people and more depending on the learning theme.
 This month, we used the road tape to make road blocks and added a STEM activity to encourage even more applied learning.
 I have several different types of blocks I rotate out.
 For example, during the winter holidays, I had Magna-Tiles and Jingle bells in the block center.

 - Sensory Table – We fill this table with a sensory material (like rice, beans, kinesthetic sand, instal-snow, etc.) each month.
 I try to add different tools or accessories each week to keep students engaged.
+We super size our sensory tub throughout the year for added fun!

 - Kidney Table – This moon-shaped table is another space we use as a learning center.
 Sometimes the learning center will involve math, fine motor, smaller sensory experiences, or a literacy activity.